Small Estate Thresholds by State — Complete 50-State Comparison

 A small estate affidavit is a legal document that allows heirs to collect assets from a small estate without going through formal probate.
 The heir signs the affidavit stating they are entitled to the asset under the will or intestate succession law, that the estate qualifies as a small estate under state law, and that no formal probate is pending.
 Financial institutions, the DMV, and others then release the assets.

 In most states, no. The most common limitation is that small estate affidavits only cover personal property — bank accounts, vehicles, brokerage accounts, and personal effects.
-Real estate typically requires formal probate or a separate simplified procedure (like California's summary administration or Florida's homestead procedure).
+Real estate typically requires formal probate or a separate simplified procedure (like California's court petition under Probate Code Sections 13150–13157 or Florida's homestead procedure).
 A handful of states do allow simplified procedures for both real and personal property.

 If you claim the estate qualifies as a small estate and it does not — either because you underestimated the value or failed to account for all assets — you may be personally liable for the difference.
 Heirs who use small estate affidavits assume the risk that they have correctly accounted for all assets and debts.
 If creditors surface later, they can seek repayment from the heirs who collected via affidavit.